top of page

 10 g spring onions, chopped

-Bring the vegetable stock to a boil, add lemongrass, kaffir leaves, galangal, shallot, bird's eye chillies, soy sauce, salt, sugar and tamarind.
-Simmer over a low heat, covered, for 10 minutes.
+Bring the vegetable stock to a boil, then add the lemongrass, kaffir leaves, galangal, shallot, bird's eye chillies, soy sauce, salt, sugar, and tamarind.
+Cover and let simmer over low heat for 10 minutes.

-In the meantime, prepare the banana blossom.
-It oxidizes and turns brown in a few seconds.
-This does not alter the taste but it doesn't look nice.
-Therefore, prepare a large bowl of water with a few tablespoons of rice vinegar or lime juice.
-First remove the outer leaves and the first rows of bananas (the small white/yellow stems that appear at the base when the leaves are removed are bananas).
-Then quickly cut the flower lengthwise into 4 pieces and immerse all the pieces in vinegar or lime water.
-Remove a piece, slice it widthways (slices of about ½ cm), then put it back in the water.
-Proceed in this way with the rest of the blossom.
+Meanwhile, prepare the banana blossom.
+It oxidizes and turns brown within seconds.
+While this doesn’t affect the taste, it doesn’t look appealing.
+To prevent discoloration, prepare a large bowl of water with a few tablespoons of rice vinegar or lime juice.
+First, remove the outer leaves and the first rows of bananas (the small white/yellow stems that appear at the base when peeling off the leaves are bananas).
+Then, quickly cut the flower lengthwise into four pieces and immediately submerge them in the vinegar or lime water.
+Take out one piece, slice it crosswise (into about ½ cm slices), and return it to the water.
+Repeat this process with the remaining blossom.

-Add 200 g of blossom, drained beforehand, to the soup and cook for 5 minutes.
-Remove lemongrass, kaffir and galangal.
-Carefully stir in the coconut cream (the soup should no longer boil) then taste to adjust the seasoning.
+Drain 200 g of the banana blossom and add it to the soup.
+Let cook for 5 minutes.
+Remove the lemongrass, kaffir leaves, and galangal.
+Carefully stir in the coconut cream (the soup should no longer be boiling), then taste and adjust the seasoning if needed.
 Sprinkle with spring onions and serve immediately.

 Recent Posts